 An important feature for a sound economy in a present time society is the attitude to feel responsible and subsequently to take responsibility for one's own actions and that one may expect that others will keep their promises.
-These needs supporting instruments to support and where necessary ensure such attitude and conduct.
+These need supporting instruments to support and where necessary ensure such attitude and conduct.

 For instance, when it comes to paying even small bills, it is necessary that such obligations are enforced.
 It may be so that it deals only with relatively small claims, but the most important thing is that it is part of a structure.
 A telephone company cannot work if for instance only 80% of the so-called small claims are paid.
 For the existence and continuity of such enterprises ensuring that precisely the "small sums" are paid regularly indeed every month.
 For that reason, supporting instruments must be in place to help people to live up to their obligations.
 This report, with as background the overarching goal to make the Ukrainian civil and commercial justice more effective and efficient, seeks to improve, and where necessary, find solutions.
+Its draft was discussed on several occasions with stakeholders like representatives of insurance companies, credit card companies/bank, telephone companies, attorneys, and judges.
+Moreover, two expert discussions were held where the floor was taken by members of the Parliament, representatives of the Ministry of Justice and the National Bank of Ukraine.
+During these meetings, very useful suggestions were made, leading to additions to this report.